pointw-dev/pybrightsign/README.md

 # pybrightsign
+BrightSign APIs for humans.
 Python module to simplify using the BrightSign BSN/BSNEE API.

 > NOTE: this is early work in progress - interfaces subject to radical changes